sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 <p align="center"><img width="460" height="300" src="https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/UMAP_embedding_with_images.png"></p>

-Clustring the data into groups can help identify the diffrent groups of images in the data, a good unsupervised clustring method for this problem is DBSCAN.
+Clustering the data into groups can help identify the different groups of images in the data, a good unsupervised clustering method for this problem is DBSCAN.
 DBSCAN (Density-based spatial clustering of applications with noise) groups together points that are close to each other based on a distance measurement and a minimum number of points.
 DBSCAN finds the optimum number of clusters and does need an input the number of clusters to generate [19].

 ![image_groups_by_image](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/image_groups_by_image.png)